jatin69/FTP/readme.md

 ### Internet

-- Both systems are on internet.
+- Both systems wants to transfer files over internet.
-- Verify that your system is accessible from the Internet, and there exists a route from Internet to your system.
-- The easiest way to know this is
-- Run the server program on your machine
-- From the VM run command `telnet <yourSystemsPublicInternetIP> <portOnWhichServerIsRUnning=9000>`
-- It should ideally establish connection, because FTP is based on the telnet protocol.
-If however, it says `No route to Host`, then it means your system is behind a router and NAT is your enemy.
-- VM Instances
-  - A VM on digital ocean was also used for testing.
-It is no longer active now.
+- Internet Testing has been done with VM instances for below 2 scenarios.
+  - `Scenario 1` : Server and client are both on different VMs.
+Both have static IP.
+  - `scenario 2` : Server is on VM with static IP.
+Client is my machine (behind a router).
   - VM-1 on Google cloud `ssh jatin@ftp-tester-1` : acts as server
   - VM-2 on Google cloud `ssh jatin@ftp-tester-2` : acts as client
-  - Above roles on client and server machine can also be switched.
-  - Note that these are my VMs.
-You might need to create yours to test.
+- Ensure that server has `static IP`.
+The easiest way to know if a machine has a `static internet IP` is :
+  - Run the server program on the machine you wish to test for static IP
+  - From any other machine `telnet <machineInternetIP> <portOnWhichServerIsRUnning=9000>`
+  - To obtain a machine's internet IP, use `curl ifconfig.me`
+  - It should ideally establish connection, because FTP is based on the telnet protocol.
+If however, it says `No route to Host`, then it means the machine is behind a router and NAT is your enemy.
-  - To get your own VMs working
+- Things to keep in mind while creating your VMs for testing -
-    - Simply create some `VM instances` on google cloud
+  - First, create some `VM instances` on google cloud.
+Make sure you have free credits.
+  - Server needs to have a static IP.
+In your project, go to `VPC network` > `External IP addresses` and reserve static IP address for your machines.
+  - On google cloud, all ports are blocked by default.
+But our ftp-server should be allowed to use ports freely.
+So we have to add two `Firewall rules` to allow `ingress and egress traffic` on `all ports` on `all protocols` accessible by `all IPs` i.e. `0.0.0.0/0`
   - Setup ssh login.
 Then login using `ssh <username>@<external-IP>`
   - If you don't want to remember external IP's you can also add custom hostnames and resolve them in your `/etc/hosts` file
-    - Note that, on google cloud, all ports are blocked by default.
-But our ftp-server should be allowed to use ports freely.
-So we have to add two `Firewall rules` to allow `ingress and egress traffic` on `all ports` on `all protocols` accessible by `all IPs` i.e. `0.0.0.0/0`
   - Then `clone` the project, `make` it, and run
-    - Note that - to connect to server, client needs his `public internet ip`.
+  - To connect to server, client needs to know server's `static internet ip`.
+That's a pre-requisite.

+## Production

+- To hide all output from server use the null device `./server &>/dev/null`
-    - To obtain a machine's internet IP, use `curl ifconfig.me`
+- To generate logs along with display use `tee` command
+  - `make | tee logs/makelog.txt`
+  - `./bin/server | tee logs/serverlog.txt`
+  - `./bin/client | tee logs/clientlog.txt`